Vegepod: making gardening easy

 “This is what they call a wicking bed,” Holloway says.
 “As the soil dries out from above, it naturally draws the water up in what’s known as a wicking process.”

-Each pod also has overflow holes, to ensure the soil isn’t flooded in case of heavy rain or accidental overwatering.
-And as each pod is perfectly contained, the soil that you put in there is the soil that you keep.
+Each pod also has overflow holes.
+These ensure the soil isn’t flooded in case of heavy rain or accidental overwatering.
+And as each pod is perfectly contained, the soil you put in there is the soil that you keep.

 Because Vegepod is raised off the ground, there’s also no need for kneeling or bending, which makes the product ideal for older people or those with limited mobility.